solidi/writing/writing-ideas.md

     1. Carly Simon's coming around again
     1. Combing of the hair and reading books as the feedings happen
     1. No such thing as solispism
+1. A short on a writing to explain the feeling of being stuck in stalkyard/crossfire?
+1. A write about writing your last write up
+    1. Set to a timer to publish later

 ## Updates